 - Statement of Purpose

-- Two Letter of recommendation.
+- Two Letters of recommendation.
 The applicant will be asked to supply the name and contact information of recommenders.
 Once the application is submitted, the system will contact each of these individuals asking that the recommendations be sent on-line directly to the Graduate School.

 [**Note: University scholar students must have senior standing, have completed all University studies requirements (a minimum of 90 hours, 3.5 GPA in major, 3.2 GPA overall)].